-Portfolio Managers Seth Meyer and Tom Ross join Adam Hetts, Global Head of Portfolio Construction and Strategy, to discuss the prospects for the global economy and why relatively robust fundamentals among high yield borrowers offer grounds for optimism given that markets have already priced in a lot of the inflation concerns.
+Portfolio Managers Seth Meyer and Tom Ross join Adam Hetts, Global Head of Portfolio Construction and Strategy, to discuss the prospects for the global economy and why relatively robust fundamentals among high yield borrowers offer grounds for optimism, given that markets have already priced in many of the inflation concerns.

 - High-yield bond prices have sold off as rising interest rates have weighed on returns and non-traditional investors (so-called tourists) exited the asset class, but their relatively high yields have typically helped them outperform investment-grade corporate bonds and government bonds in the first few months of 2022.

 - COVID tested high yield issuers but it also prompted useful refinancing and higher cash reserves, meaning many issuers would go into any economic slowdown from a position of strength.
 Sectors of the economy are still dislocated, however, so it is necessary to look at corporate issuers on a case-by-case basis.

 - The rapid rise in government bond yields, particularly among U.S. Treasuries, has pushed up the yield on high yield, providing an opportunity for investors to more convincingly achieve the name of the asset class – high yield.

 Adam Hetts: Welcome to Global Perspectives and following on from our last episode where we looked at stagflation risks with our REITs Team.
 Today we'll look at stagflation and some other key macro topics through the eyes of our high yield investors.
 And to help with that, I'm happy we're doing another episode with Seth Meyer and Tom Ross.
 Seth is based here in Denver with me and Tom is in London and they're both portfolio managers covering high yield and investment grade across quite a few of our Janus Henderson strategies.
 So all right guys, thanks for braving another episode with me.

 Tom Ross: Thanks, Adam.